 One of the greatest overarching principles of HR compliance is the concept of equitability.
-This means that everyone is being treated not just equally, but proportionally and specifically equal.
-For example, in certain group instances where the costs are not aggregated, health insurance may cost an older individual more and a younger individual less.
+For example, in certain group instances, health insurance may cost an older individual more and a younger individual less.
 Clearly, it would be inequitable to provide a 27-year-old with 100% of their coverage at $300, but then provide only 30% coverage of a 57-year-old at the $300 “equal” amount.

 Therefore, to actually be equitable, you would need to give 100% to each of those employees.
-So why does this look different in old school group products where you pay one price for employee-only vs. employee/child, etc?
+So why does this look different in old school group products where you pay one price?
 In the outdated group model, the entire group is paying for the increased differences of each individual.
 So if you have one older person, it actually increases the costs for everyone.

-For almost half of all groups, when budgets are broken down into individual prices rather than the group aggregate, there is an average savings of 30-40%.
+For half of all groups, when budgets are broken down into individual prices, there is an average savings of 30-40%.
 Therefore, total equitability rather than “equalness” is proven to be not only more beneficial to employees but much more in-line with HR compliance law as well.

 Group Health Insurance Compliance Meets Innovation!

 Remodel Health is a platform that inverts the traditional group health insurance model.
-Instead of trying to find a perfect, one-size-fits-all health plan to match your entire organization, you will instead provide equitable budgets for them to purchase insurance products on their own.
-Our platform, along with personalized coaching by our licensed, non-commissioned professionals, help employers make meaningful and strategic decisions to care better for their employees while still stewarding resources back into their organization.
+Instead of trying to find a perfect health plan for your organization, employees can purchase their own insurance.
+Our platform, along with personalized coaching by our licensed professionals, help employers make strategic decisions to care better for employees.

 Remodel Health is not a health insurance plan or program, nor is it an employer-sponsored plan.
 Our software platform allows users to choose an individual health plan or program specific to their individual needs.
 In most cases, the employer budgets extra income to an employee as a taxable wage increase, added to each paycheck.
 The wage increase provided can be used at the employee’s discretion and is not required to be used for health insurance.